 CS435 Class Project

-Server will be presented during the week of April 23, or possibly the following week
+Server will be presented during the week of April 22, or possibly the following week if presentations take a long time

-Final server with all bugs fixed due Monday, May 7
+Final server with all bugs fixed due Friday, May 3, at 9:00 AM

 Each student will create a client and a server.
 These should be unique, and not share any source code, but be able to communicate with each other.
 They can be written in any language, although the server must be able to run on isoptera.
 There is no such requirement for the client, but if it doesn't run on my computer, I might ask you to demonstrate it.